-Sports ballroom dance. ballroom dancing
+Sports ballroom dance.
+Ballroom dancing

-History of ballroom dancing
+History of ballroom dance

-Dances of the European program
+European program dances

 Slow waltz

-Slow Foxtrot
+Slow foxtrot

 Quickstep

-Quickstep combines many different elements such as chassis, progressive turns and steps, to name a few.
+The quickstep combines many different elements such as chassis, progressive turns and steps, to name a few.

 Samba